ruoxining/ruoxining.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi everyone!
+Hi all!
 My name is Ruoxi Ning [宁若汐].
 I am a first-year Ph.D. candidate at <a href='https://uwaterloo.ca/'>UWaterloo</a>, supervised by <a href='https://uwaterloo.ca/computer-science/about/people/fhs'>Freda Shi</a>.

 During my undergraduate years in <a href='https://www.zju.edu.cn/english/'>Zhejiang University</a>, I pursued a double major in English linguistics and computer science.
 I worked as an intern at <a href='https://westlakenlp.netlify.app/'>WestlakeNLP</a> with <a href='https://frcchang.github.io/'>Prof. Yue Zhang</a> (2021.
 Jun. - 2024.
 Jul.).
 I have also been visiting <a href='https://statnlp-research.github.io/'>StatNLP</a> with <a href='https://istd.sutd.edu.sg/people/faculty/lu-wei'>Prof. Wei Lu</a> (2023.
 Jun. - 2023.
 Oct).